roybleas/bluesfest/README.md

 #### Features
 * View the Bluesfest schedule by
-  * performances by time on all stages for a particular day - not suitable for small device
+  * performances by time on all stages for a particular day - (not suitable for small device)
-  * performances by stage for a particular day - suitable for small device
+  * performances by stage for a particular day (suitable for small device)
 * View Artists
   * as a list
   * as single artist with performances